-In line with CIPFA recommendations, on the 3rd March 2010 the Council adopted the following Treasury Management Policy Statement, which defines the policies and objectives of its treasury management activities:
+In line with CIPFA recommendations, on the 22nd March 2010 the Authority adopted the following Treasury Management Policy Statement, which defines the policies and objectives of its treasury management activities:

-- The Council defines its treasury management activities as: "The management of the Council's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks. - The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
+- The Authority defines its treasury management activities as: The management of the Authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - The Authority regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation. - The Authority acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
 It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management.

-The Council has an agreed Borrowing and Investment Strategy, the high level policies of which are set out as follows:
+The Authority has an agreed Borrowing and Investment Strategy, the high level policies of which are as follows: